cuelang/cuelang.org/content/en/docs/usecases/validation.md

 - CUE is far less verbose
 - CUE can extract base definitions from other sources, like Go and Protobuf
-- it allows annotating validation code in these other sources (e.g. field tags for Go, options for Protobuf).
+- It allows annotating validation code in these other sources (e.g. field tags for Go, options for Protobuf).
 - CUE's ability to merge, validate, and normalize configurations, allows separation of concerns between main schema and patches for